AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/CodeExamples.md

 # Iterate through materials.
 for material in doc.getMaterials():

-    # Iterate through each referenced shader interface.
+    # For each shader parameter, compute its value in the context of this material.
-    for shaderDef in material.getReferencedShaderDefs():
+    for param in material.getPrimaryShaderParameters():
+        value = param.getBoundValue(material)
+        print 'Parameter', param.getName(), 'has value', str(value)

-        # For each shader input, traverse the dataflow graph to its sources.
+    # For each shader input, find all upstream images in the dataflow graph.
-        for input in shaderDef.getInputs():
+    for input in material.getPrimaryShaderInputs():
         for edge in input.traverseGraph(material):
-                elem = edge.getUpstreamElement()
+            elem = edge.getUpstreamElement(material)
-                if elem.isA(mx.Node, 'constant'):
-                    print 'Constant node', elem.getName()
-                elif elem.isA(mx.Node, 'image'):
+            if elem.isA(mx.Node, 'image'):
-                    print 'Image node', elem.getName()
+                print 'Input', input.getName(), 'has upstream image node', elem.getName()
 ~~~